 It sounds like an entity selection box could be shown that allows a searcher to identify which entity they might like to see results about, so when there is an entity in a query such as John Adams, and there are at least three different John Adams that could be included in augmented search results, there may be clickable hyperlinks for entities for a searcher to select or deselect which entity they might be interested in seeing more about.

 Augmented Search Queries with Entities Process Takeaways

-When an original query includes and entity reference in it, Google may allow searchers to identify which entity they are interested in, and possibly attributes associated with that entity.
+When an original query includes an entity reference in it, Google may allow searchers to identify which entity they are interested in and possibly associated with that entity.
 This brings the knowledge graph to search, using it to augment queries in such a manner.
 A flowchart from the patent illustrates this process in a way that was worth including in this post:

-The patent provides a very detailed example of how a search that includes entity information about a royal wedding in England might be surfaced using this augmented search query approach.
+The patent provides a detailed example of how a search that includes entity information about a royal wedding in England might be surfaced using this augmented search query approach.
 That may not be a query that I might perform, but I could imagine some that I would like to try out.
-I could envision some queries involving sports and movies and business.
-If you own a business, and it is not in Google’s knowledge graph you may end up missing out on being included in results from augmented search queries.
+For example, I could envision some queries involving sports and movies and business.
+Unfortunately, if you own a business, and it is not in Google’s knowledge graph, you may end up missing out on being included in results from augmented search queries.